casper-network/ceps/text/0095-nft-standard.md

     /// @param token_id - The NFT ID.
     fn transfer_from(&mut self, from: Key, to: Key, token_id: U256);

-    /// Approves another account to transfer a specific NFT.
+    /// Approves another account or contract to transfer a specific NFT.
     ///
     /// @param to - The account that will be granted approval.
     /// @param token_id - The NFT ID.